Oral Cancer Screening

-Oral cancer accounts for 1% of overall cancers.
+Oral cancer accounts for 1% of all cancers.
 While more prevalent in smokers, oral cancer can happen to anyone and at any age.
-The key to success is catching oral cancer in its earlier stages before it spreads.
-Obviously, dentists are in great position to detect these types of cancer since they spend so much time looking in your mouth.
-Our oral cancer screening is performed by your dentist during routine dental appointments.
+The key to success is early diagnosis before the cancer cells have had a chance to spread.
+Naturally, dentists are in a great position to detect these cancers given how much time they spend looking in your mouth.
+An oral cancer screening is performed by your dentist during routine dental appointments.
 It is a great way of trying to find symptoms of this disease while still in its treatable stages.